lcdb/lcdb-wf/docs/config.rst

       url: "https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_49/gencode.v49.primary_assembly.annotation.gtf.gz"
     stranded: "fr-firststrand"

-In :file:`include/reference_configs` you can find configs for common model organisms.
+In :file:`include/reference_config_templates` you can find configs for common model organisms.
 These have both genome and annotation, so you can point Snakemake to them on the command line.
-You would still need to specify strandedness, which can be the only config entry in :file:`config/config.yaml`.
+You would still need to specify strandedness, which can be a config entry in :file:`config/config.yaml`.
 Or it could be specified directly on the command line, like this:

 .. code-block:: bash

   snakemake \
-    --configfile=../../include/reference_configs/Homo_sapiens/GENCODE.yaml \
+    --configfile=../../include/reference_config_templates/Homo_sapiens/GENCODE.yaml \
     --config stranded=fr-firststrand

-(in this case no separate :file:`config/config.yaml` would be needed, as long as you use the default :file:`config/sampletable.tsv` as your sampletable)
+(in this case a separate :file:`config/config.yaml` would not be needed, as long as you use the default :file:`config/sampletable.tsv` as your sampletable)

+.. _chipseq-config:

 ChIP-seq config
 ~~~~~~~~~~~~~~~